- Search The Registry

 *Ellis O'Neal Knox was born on this date in 1900.
 He was a Black activist and educator.

 Close friends with Ralph Bunche and many other intellectual scholars and social advocates, Knox began working to improve the conditions for education for minorities.
-In 1941, he obtained an adjunct professorship at American University and in 1945 was appointed as an adjunct lecturer at Yale, pushing for improvement on minority education.
+In 1941, he obtained an adjunct professorship at American University and, in 1945, was appointed as an adjunct lecturer at Yale, pushing for improvement in minority education.
 Knox was also the National Chairman of the Education Division of the NAACP from 1940 to 1962.
 During this time, he worked with Charles H. Houston and Thurgood Marshall in preparation for the Brown vs. the Board of Education case.